xiaozr/xiaozr.github.io/_pages/about.md

 ---
 Welcome to my personal website!

-I am a final-year student at The Hong Kong University of Science and Technology majoring in Computer Science.
+I am a graduating student at The Hong Kong University of Science and Technology, majoring in Computer Science.
+I will start my Master's study at Carnegie Mellon University, majoring in Information Networking.